-Since 1994, January 26 has been dubiously celebrated in each state and territory as ‘Australia Day’, observing the day that Captain Arthur Phillip ‘founded’ the penal colony of New South Wales on already occupied Aboriginal land, by raising an oversize union jack at Sydney Cove in 1788.
-Phillip was tasked with finding a suitable location to relocate convicts that had been exiled from Britain and in doing so disturbed, invaded and occupied what we now know as Sydney.
+Since 1994, January 26th has been celebrated as a public holiday in each state and territory as ‘Australia Day’.
+It is meant to observe the day that Captain Arthur Phillip ‘founded’ the penal colony of New South Wales on already occupied Aboriginal land in 1788, by raising an oversized Union Jack at Sydney Cove.
+Phillip was tasked with finding a suitable location to relocate convicts that had been exiled from Britain and in doing so disturbed, invaded, and occupied what we now know as Sydney.

 To affirm that Australia was discovered is to actively erase history and perpetuate terra nullius.
 Archaeological evidence ties Aboriginal people to the mainland of Australia over 65,000 years ago, but history books are laced with the false pretence of discovery to legitimise ongoing colonial invasion.

-- Massacres, dispossession and attempted genocide – British settlement was far from peaceful.
+- Massacres, dispossession and genocide – British Settlement was far from peaceful.

 It is estimated that between 1778 and 1900, the population of Aboriginal people decreased by a devastating 90%.
-The convict loaded ships that arrived were also loaded with smallpox, influenza, measles, tuberculosis and sexually transmitted infections, all of which Aboriginal and Torres Strait Islander people had no resistance or immunity to.
+British convicts brought with them smallpox, influenza, measles, tuberculosis and sexually transmitted infections, all of which Aboriginal and Torres Strait Islander people had no resistance or immunity to.

 Despite the sugar-coated narratives of a peaceful British settlement, Aboriginal and Torres Strait Islander people actively resisted the British from the moment they invaded this country.
-The resistance however was met with brutal and calculated massacres against Aboriginal and Torres Strait Islander people including children.
-We will never really know the number of Aboriginal and Torres Strait Islander people killed in these massacres, but research from the University of Newcastle has found there were at least 270 state-sanctioned frontier massacres over 140 years in an attempt to eradicate Aboriginal and Torres Strait Islander people.
+The resistance, however, was met with brutal and calculated massacres against Aboriginal and Torres Strait Islander people, including children.
+We will never really know the number of Aboriginal and Torres Strait Islander lives lost in these massacres, but research from the University of Newcastle has found there were at least 270 state-sanctioned massacres over 140 years in an attempt to eradicate Aboriginal and Torres Strait Islander people.

 The first measure of colonialism is to assume political and legal domination over an alien [sic] society.